datafolklabs/cement/doc/source/dev/extensions.rst

 Framework Extensions
 ====================

 Cement defines an extension interface called :ref:`IExtension <cement.core.extension>`, as well as the default :ref:`CementExtensionHandler <cement.core.extension>` that implements the interface.
 Its purpose is to manage loading framework extensions and making them usable by the application.
-Extensions are similar to :ref:`Application Plugins <cement.core.plugin>`, but at the framework level.
+Extensions are similar to :ref:`Application Plugins <cement.core.plugin>`, but at the framework level (application agnostic).

-Please note that there may be other handler's that implement the IExtension interface.
+Please note that there may be other handler's that implement the ``IExtension`` interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.

 The following extension handlers are included and maintained with Cement:

     * :ref:`CementExtensionHandler <cement.core.extension>`

 Please reference the :ref:`IExtension <cement.core.extension>` interface
 documentation for writing your own extension handler.
-Additionally, more information on available extensions and their use is available in the :ref:`Cement API Documentation <api-ext>`
+Additionally, more information on available extensions and their use can be found in the :ref:`Cement API Documentation <api-ext>`

 **Important Note**: As of Cement 2.1.3, optional extensions with external dependencies are now being shipped along with mainline sources.
-This means, that Cement Core continues to maintain a 100% zero dependency policy, however Framework Extensions *can*.
-It is the responsibility of the application developer to include these dependencies via their application (as the Cement package does not include these dependencies).
+This means, that Cement Core continues to maintain a 100% zero dependency policy, however Framework Extensions *can* rely on external deps.
+It is the responsibility of the application developer to include these dependencies in their application (as the Cement package does not include these dependencies).

 Extension Configuration Settings